 Curing is a process that applies to drying out an edible item, in this case, garlic without removing leaves.
 Because garlic is a root vegetable, it will contain moisture.
 Hence, this process actually refers to drying out the wrapping of the garlic.
-Curing helps keep vegetables stored for long.
+Curing helps keep vegetables stored for a longer duration.

 After curing comes the storing of garlic.
 And if not stored well, a harvest of fresh garlic will not last long.

 Hence you would need to plan well about storing your garlic keeping in mind all the effort you have put into growing garlic.
 Just remember that you must collect the best and the largest garlic for the next fall.
 Planting them can give great results next time in terms of garlic bulb size.

 Cleaning and storing garlic is usually the process that follows just after the garlic harvest and curing.
 It ensures garlic has a longer life and is safe to consume.

 How to Cure Garlic?

 During curing, the garlic draws energy from the leaves of the plant, which is why they should not be cut off.
 This is done till the garlic is dry.